Japan City Guides: Nagasaki

 Glover's western style house at Glover Garden

 A trip to Nagasaki must include a ride out to Peace Park and the nearby Nagasaki Atomic Bomb Museum dedicated to the events of August 9th, 1945.
-Next to the Atomic Bomb Museum is the Nagasaki Museum of History and Folklore.
+Connected to the Atomic Bomb Museum is the impressive and moving Nagasaki National Peace Memorial Hall for the Atomic Bomb Victims with a registry of all the victims of the bombing kept in a solemn and beautiful, subterranean Remembrance Hall.
+Next to the Atomic Bomb Museum is the Nagasaki Museum of History and Folklore containing the Noguchi Yataro Art Museum.
 Peace Park is a few minutes walk away, and was the epicenter of the atomic bombing in 1945.
-Go up the stairs to the beautifully laid out garden, with its Peace Fountain, the famous Peace Statue, and with memorials for peace donated by several different countries.
-Urakami Cathedral is only a short walk away.
+Go up the stairs to the beautifully laid out garden, with its Peace Fountain, the famous Peace Statue, and with memorials for peace donated by several different countries, many of them from the former Eastern Bloc.
+Urakami Cathedral is only a short walk away up hill along with the Nagai Takashi Memorial Museum.

 Tourist information can be found at Nagasaki Prefectural Tourist Association: 095-826-9407 on the second floor of the Ken-ei bus station, and Nagasaki City Tourist Association: 095-823-3631.
 There is a tourist information office at Nagasaki Station 095 823 3631.